foliant-docs/docker/README.md

 ## Docker images dependencies

-Docker images builds with Dockerfiles based on previous light version in the following order:
+Docker images build with Dockerfiles based on a previous light version in the following order:
 > Dockerfile-slim → Dockerfile → Dockerfile-pandoc → Dockerfile-full

 It means that if you update `foliant/foliant:slim`, you should update all its dependants after: